-"Now, please, let my Master's power be enhanced as You spoke, saying; Hashem, slow to anger and abundant in loving-kindness."
+"Hashem, slow to anger and abundant in lovingkindness..."
 (14:17)

 The Gemara (Sanhedrin 111a) relates how Moshe begged for mercy for Bnei Yisrael.
 Earlier, when he had gone up to Heaven to receive the Torah, he'd found Hashem writing the words, "Hashem, slow to anger."
 Moshe was told that these words would come in handy at a later time, and indeed they did, when he prayed for mercy after the sins of the Golden Calf and the Spies.
 Interestingly, Moshe added the word "emes - truth" to his tefillah when he prayed for Bnei Yisrael after the sin of the Golden Calf, but he deleted this word with the sin of the Spies.